abouchard-ds/QA.d/README.md

 - Date field is formated as : YYYY-MM-DD;
 - Columns headers have been stripped from the dataset;
     - Insert ```TICKER,DATE,OPEN,HIGH,LOW,CLOSE,ADJ_CLOSE,VOLUME``` in first row if needed;
+- Day were the stock markets are closed don't appear in the file;
 - Line feed is Unix '\n';

 Raw content example :